Keio University

 Happy New Year, everyone.
 Also, happy 185th birthday to Yukichi Fukuzawa.
 My name is Naoko Nishizawa, as I was just introduced.
 It is a great honor to have the opportunity to speak at this birthday celebration today.
 Thank you very much.
 I am currently very nervous.

-Usually, at research presentations, I often refer to him as Fukuzawa or Yukichi Fukuzawa without an honorific title in order to objectively position his achievements.
+In the context of research presentations, I usually refer to him as Fukuzawa or Yukichi Fukuzawa without an honorific to objectively position his achievements.
 However, since today is a gathering to celebrate his birthday, I would like to call him Yukichi Fukuzawa.
 I hope you will kindly overlook any awkwardness this may cause.
 Now, I would like to get straight to the main topic.

 Controversial Views on Women and the Family

 It may not be very well known now that Yukichi Fukuzawa wrote many essays on women and the family.
-Because his achievements were so diverse and numerous, I believe there are fewer opportunities for his views on women and the family to be discussed systematically compared to his other commentaries.
+Because his achievements are so diverse and numerous, there are fewer opportunities for his views on women and the family to be discussed systematically compared to his other commentaries.

-However, Yukichi Fukuzawa's views on women and the family sparked controversy from the time they were first published, and discussions have continued from time to time even after his death.
-Kikue Yamakawa, who served as the first Director of the Women's and Minors' Bureau of the Ministry of Labor after the war, stated in her book "Record of Two Generations of Women" that reading his essays felt like a weight being lifted.
+However, Yukichi Fukuzawa's views on women and the family sparked controversy from the time they were published, and discussions have continued from time to time even after his death.
+Kikue Yamakawa, who served as the first Director of the Women's and Minors' Bureau of the Ministry of Labor after the war, stated in "Record of Two Generations of Women" that his commentaries gave her a sense of relief.
 Akiko Yosano said, "Even now, I cannot help but deeply sympathize with his brilliant insight.
-Yukichi Fukuzawa was the great man who advocated for equal rights for men and women at the earliest stage in our country and encouraged the independence of women" ("What Do We Seek?").
-Furthermore, Shigeri Yamataka, who served as the president of the National Federation of Regional Women's Organizations (Chifuren), stated in her 1934 work "Knowledge of Women's Issues" that Yukichi Fukuzawa's views on women remain a masterpiece of Meiji—and indeed Japanese—discourse on women.
+The great man who advocated for equal rights for men and women and encouraged the independence of women earliest in our country was Yukichi Fukuzawa" ("What Do We Seek?").
+Furthermore, Shigeri Yamataka, who served as the president of the National Federation of Regional Women's Organizations (Chifuren), stated in her 1934 work "Knowledge of Women's Issues" that Yukichi Fukuzawa's views on women remain a masterpiece of Meiji—no, Japanese—discourse on women.

-On the other hand, many female educators criticized him, arguing that women with the self-determination he advocated would hinder men at a time when Japan, as a developing nation, needed to increase its national strength.
-Even today, evaluations of Yukichi Fukuzawa's views on women and the family are not uniform.
+On the other hand, many female educators criticized that women with the self-determination he advocated would hinder men at a time when Japan, as a developing nation, needed to increase its national strength.
+Even today, the evaluation of Yukichi Fukuzawa's views on women and the family is not uniform.

-I believe the fact that controversy has continued for so long indicates that Yukichi Fukuzawa's arguments and proposals touched upon the essence of the problem.
-Today, under the title "A Society of Mutual Recognition," I would like to consider the challenges we must tackle in modern society while drawing inspiration from the views on women and the family written by Yukichi Fukuzawa.
+I believe the fact that controversy has continued for a long time indicates that Yukichi Fukuzawa's claims and proposals touched upon the essence of the problem.
+Today, under the title "A Society of Mutual Recognition," I would like to consider the challenges we must tackle in modern society while gaining suggestions from the views on women and the family written by Yukichi Fukuzawa.

 An Era of Women's Empowerment?

-In May of last year, the so-called Act on Promotion of Women's Participation and Advancement in the Workplace was revised, and it seems as though women's active participation in professional life is expected.
-The Cabinet Office conducts a "Public Opinion Survey on a Gender-Equal Society" approximately once every two years.
-Among the questions is one asking whether respondents agree or disagree with the idea that "the husband should work outside and the wife should protect the home."
+In May last year, the so-called Act on Promotion of Women's Participation and Advancement in the Workplace was revised, and it seems as though the active participation of women in professional life is expected.
+The Cabinet Office conducts a "Public Opinion Survey on a Gender-Equal Society" approximately once every two years, and among the question items is one asking whether people agree or disagree with the idea that "the husband should work outside and the wife should protect the home."

-Looking at these results, I don't think we should optimistically think, "Oh, women in their 20s still long for marriage and family life."
+Looking at these results, I don't think we should optimistically think, "Oh, women in their 20s still have a longing for marriage and family life."
 This survey also publishes the percentage for women aged 18 to 29, and just by including 18 and 19-year-olds, the percentage drops by 6.1%.
 What exactly does that mean?

-Based on the results of the same survey, which also showed that "there are few opportunities to feel inequality in school life," I think as follows: Women who have spent their lives up until graduation without feeling much gender inequality begin to realize the gap with men as they spend more years in employment.
-They hit an insurmountable wall, a glass ceiling, and begin to think that a lifestyle prioritizing the home might be happier.
+Based on the results of the same survey, which states that "there are few opportunities to feel inequality in school life," I think as follows.
+Women who have spent their lives until graduation without feeling much gender inequality realize the gap with men as the years pass after employment.
+They hit an insurmountable wall, a glass ceiling, and begin to think that a way of life that prioritizes the home might be happier.
 I suspect this is the result, and it may not be an active choice at all.

-The data I just introduced was announced in 2016, but there is actually the latest data announced last September.
-However, in the latest version, whether intentional or not, the figures for the 20s are not published, and only the 18 to 29 age group is shown, making the comparison I just mentioned impossible.
-Overall, the number of people who support the idea of the husband being outside and the wife at home has decreased by about 5%, so I hope things will improve, but unfortunately, a disappointing result was also announced at the end of last year.
+The data I just introduced was announced in 2016, but there is actually latest data announced last September.
+However, in the latest version, whether intentional or not, the figures for the 20s are not published, and only the 18 to 29 range is available, making the comparison I just mentioned impossible.
+Overall, the number of people who support the idea of the husband being outside and the wife at home has decreased by about 5%, so I hope things will improve, but a disappointing result was also announced at the end of last year.

 Gender Gap Index Rankings

-The World Economic Forum (WEF), known for its annual meeting in Davos, quantifies whether men and women are equal and publishes The Global Gender Gap Index (GGGI) every year, ranking countries.
-In the 2019 results announced at the end of last year, Japan ranked 121st out of 153 countries, its lowest ever.
+The World Economic Forum (WEF), known for the Davos meeting, quantifies whether men and women are equal and publishes The Global Gender Gap Index (GGGI) every year, ranking countries.
+The 2019 results announced at the end of last year placed Japan at 121st out of 153 countries, its lowest ever.
 This shows that gender equality is not progressing to a surprising degree.
-It has been pointed out that the factor is the low participation of women in the political field, but that is not all.
+It has been pointed out that the factor lies in the low participation of women in the political field, but that is not all.
 Looking in detail, the wage gap between men and women in the economic field remains large.
-According to an announcement by the Ministry of Health, Labour and Welfare, women's wages remain at a level slightly over 70% of men's.
+According to an announcement by the Ministry of Health, Labour and Welfare, women's wages remain at a level slightly exceeding 70% of men's.
 Also, in the field of education, the further one advances into higher education, and when comparing subsequent careers as researchers, the gap between men and women is large.

 Why has Japan been so slow to realize gender equality?

-At that time, a book called "Onna Daigaku" was widely circulated, which taught that women should live in obedience to men.
+At that time, a book called "Onna Daigaku" was widely circulated, preaching that women should live in obedience to men.
 It was a teaching that forced irrationality upon women, such as being aware that women are inferior to men, valuing the husband's parents more than one's own, and that while a wife should nurse her husband if he falls ill, it is natural for a wife who falls ill to be divorced.
-Yukichi Fukuzawa asks people to try swapping the words for men and women in the text, and questions whether men would think those teachings are wonderful and follow them.
+Yukichi Fukuzawa asks: try swapping the words for men and women in the text; would men think that teaching is a blessing and follow it?

 Social Formation and Gender Equality